munish-hcl-technologies/wknd-muzik/README.md

 	List of Pages Created - All Pages in the Navigation have been created But active pages are as per the shared Design 1 Home
 	2 Membership
-	3 Sign In with email functionality
+	3 Sign In with email functionality and confirmation page 4 Faq
-    4 Faq
 	5 Customer Service

 ## 	Email Configuration
+	We used the out of box email configuration for sending an email for Membership sign up page.
+    Login to AEM and got to http://yourhost/system/console/configMgr Open "Day CQ Mail Service" and Configure the SMTP details: